 "Don't be a fool," he snapped.
 "There is no question of a sinking ship if we steer a sensible course."

-"And there's no question of me following a rat's tendencies, either," said Burnham the tappe 19 of lyf
+"And there's no question of me following a rat's tendencies, either," said Burnham.

 W. le Queux, The Mystery of Mademoiselle